amasterenko/job4j_cams_aggregator/README.md

 }
 ]

-When writing code, you need to consider potentially large amounts of data.
+You need to consider potentially large amounts of data.
-The collecting and aggregating must be performed in several threads and being blocked as little as possible (on I/O operations or during awaiting).
+Therefore, the collecting and aggregating must be performed in several threads and being blocked as little as possible (on I/O operations or during awaiting process).
-The solution must be published on GitHub and has unit tests.
+The solution must be published on GitHub and must include unit tests.

 ### Used technologies
-* Java Core
+* Java Core (Concurrent, IO, Net)
 * JUnit
 * JaCoCo
 * Codecov